xHire/electrumx/docs/PEER_DISCOVERY.rst

 name whose value gives details about the feature where appropriate.
 If a key is missing the feature is presumed not to be offered.

-Currently ElectrumX understands and returns the following keys:
+Currently ElectrumX understands and returns the following keys.
+Unknown keys should be silently ignored.

 * **hosts**